-The best thing you can do to avoid having your emails marked as spam, is to not send unsolicited emails.

-- If someone gives you an e-mail address at your web site, when you use it, mention where and when and from what host or address you got it. - Validate your data as thoroughly as possible; especially e-mail addresses that you receive through anonymous media like the web. - Do not buy lists of email addresses.
+The best thing you can do to avoid having your emails marked as spam, is to not send unsolicited emails. - If someone gives you an e-mail address at your web site, when you use it, mention where and when and from what host or address you got it. - Validate your data as thoroughly as possible; especially e-mail addresses that you receive through anonymous media like the web - Do not buy lists of email addresses.

-Different email clients (Yahoo, Gmail, Outlook, etc.) try to filter spam out of their user's in-boxes by searching incoming emails for common spam red-flags.
-Some of these may include:

-- Content normally associated with spam, such as online pharmacies and pyramid schemes. - Messages that are designed to look like "bounced message" responses. - Messages sent from IP addresses that are known spam originators. - Spam reports from other users. - Content similar to spam messages (subject matter, formatting, attachments). - Key words and phrases often associated with spam.
+Different email clients (Yahoo, Gmail, Outlook, etc.) try to filter spam out of their users' inboxes by searching incoming emails for common spam red-flags.
+Some of these may include: - Content normally associated with spam, such as online pharmacies and pyramid schemes. - Messages that are designed to look like "bounced message" responses. - Messages sent from IP addresses that are known spam originators. - Spam reports from other users. - Content similar to spam messages (subject matter, formatting, attachments). - Key words and phrases often associated with spam.
+Learn more in our blog post, 10 Ways to Remove Spam in Email & Improve Delivery.